Scanframe/sf-docker-runner/README.md

 1. Using Docker to run a GitLab runner which use Docker images to execute jobs.
 2. Create a Docker image for building C++ projects which are uploaded to a self-hosted Sonatype Nexus server.
 3. Enable GitLab runner cache using the S3-API from a self-hosted MinIO server using a Docker image.
+4. Use the Docker image in JetBrain's CLion for checking the image only.

 ### 1) GitLab-Runner via Docker